carbon-design-system/carbon-platform/docs/services-web-app.md

 for proper functionality of this package.
 (See [auth package](./packages-api.md#auth) for details on how to set up the auth package)

-_Note_: this package requires different environment vairables and values depending on environemnt, make sure to update these when running on dev/test/production mode

 ## Adding Local Certificates

 The application must run on https for IBMid authentication to work properly.
 For such purposes,